Accelerate Reviews of Changes Performed

 How does Track Changes improve PSMF review accuracy?+

 PSMF Manager visually highlights edits, summarizes the affected content, and shows exactly who made each change.
-That gives reviewers a clear view of what has actually changed instead of forcing them to hunt through full documents manually.
+That gives reviewers a clear view of what has actually changed instead of forcing them to hunt through full portions of documents manually.
+Manual review usually means comparing extensive data by eye and tracking edits across multiple files.
+It becomes easy to miss important updates, especially when changes are spread across the sections and annexes.

-Because reviewers no longer need to perform manual comparisons between old and new files.
-The system makes updates instantly visible, which reduces back-and-forth and helps teams review PSMF changes faster without losing control.
+Because reviewers no longer need to perform manual comparisons between old and new information or files, PV teams can perform their work with much greater efficiency in a fraction of the time with PSMF Manager.
+The system makes all updates instantly visible, by highlighting the exact words that are updated, which reduces back-and-forth with the author/editor and helps the responsible teams review the changes done across the PSMF faster, without losing control or giving in to exhaustion due to the otherwise time-consuming process.

 Yes.
 High-impact changes can be routed through more controlled approval paths, while lower-risk updates can follow lighter workflows.
-That helps the system match the real compliance importance of the change rather than treating every edit the same way.
+That helps the system match the real compliance importance of the change rather than treating every edit the same.
+For all workflows, PSMF Manager shows who proposed the change, who edited it, and who reviewed & approved it, irrespective of the risk aspect.
+The users higher in hierarchy of roles have more privileges than those at the bottom.

 Ready to streamline your PSMF operations?